sochoag/DavidOchoa-data-coding-interview/README.md

 ## Set the environment

 For developing the first challenge, you will need to set an ETL tool and a PostgreSQL database.
-You can use whatever tool you feel most comfortable in, although we provide some pre-developed projects that can help you to save time.
-Our examples were made using Apache Spark, Apache Beam, and dbt and you can find them inside the directories `challenge1/spark`, `challenge/beam`, `challenge/dbt`, respectively.
-These projects are incomplete or may contain bugs, but already have models mappings and methods for handling CSV files and database connections.
+You can use whatever tool you feel most comfortable in.
 Using an SQL database is the only requirement.

 ### Set the database